The Mews Blog > How to Find the Right Price

-90 percent of the world’s hotel properties still don’t use a proper revenue management solution despite the potential revenue uplift it could give of over 20 percent.
+90 percent of the world’s properties still don’t use a proper hotel revenue management software despite the potential revenue uplift it could give of over 20 percent.
 Why?
 Because it is hard to do.

 To do it right, hundreds of thousands of pricing decisions would need to be taken every year.
 Curiously, those 90 percent who don’t have a proper solution mostly use a manual entry spreadsheet that can't forecast anything.
 Ideally hotels should be trying to guess what customers are actually willing to pay but it takes some complex statistics and heavy science to get close.
 In short, to do revenue management in a smart way is too costly and time consuming for individual hotels to achieve.
 But there are a handful of businesses out there that can help...